emanuel-ruiz/Batch/README.md

  way for individuals to meet in a group setting, with the     goal for groups to meet platonically through common interests.

+## **Features**

+ - Allows the creation of a user profile.
+ - User can create or join a group, depending on interests.
+ -